Home » Recipes » Breakfast » Pancakes » Cinnamon Sugar Kaiserschmarrn

 Kaiserschmarrn is one of my favorite ways to use up leftover pancakes!
 Topped with homemade cinnamon sugar, this easy breakfast idea is perfect for lazy weekend mornings.

-If you have been reading my blog for any amount of time, you’ll know that I like to find fun ways to use up leftovers.
+If you have been reading my blog for any amount of time, you’ll know that I like to find ways to use up leftovers.
 Sometimes that means using stale chips to make chilaquiles or migas.
-Other times it may be using extra cooked rice to make a creamy rice pudding.
+Other times it may be using cooked rice to make rice pudding.
 Today, we are using leftover pancakes to make Kaiserschmarrn!

 What is Kaiserschmarrn?